 Where: 330 Cold Soil Road, Princeton

-If you read my Apple Picking Guide, you know that we ended up at Terhune Orchards a few weeks ago when our usual spots were closed that day.
-We ended up having a great time, and I got to learn more about their fall offerings.
-If you just want to pick pumpkins, visit on weekday and pay for what you pick.
+We “discovered” Terhune in September 2021 when our usual apple picking places were closed the day we had planned to go.
+It ended up working out great, because we loved it there and went back throughout the year!
+If you just want to pick pumpkins, visit on a weekday and pay for what you pick.
 For a day of fun with live music, pumpkin painting and other activities, visit on a weekend.
 Tickets are $11 if bought online.
 Children under 3 are free.